Andrew-Chen-Wang/github-wiki-action/README.md

   and pushing to the remote wiki.
 Each line is a pattern like `.gitignore`.
 Make sure these paths are relative to the path option!
 The default is none.

+#### `strategy:` option

+There are some specific usecases where using `strategy: init` might be better than the default `strategy: clone`.

+1. **Your wiki is enormous.** And I don't mean in terms of text.
+Text is nothing compared with images.
+If your wiki has a lot of included images, then you probably don't want to store the complete history of those large binary files.
+Instead, you can use `strategy: init` to create a single commit each time.

+2. **You prefer the "deploy" semantics.** If you just like the feel of having your GitHub wiki act more like GitHub Pages, that's great!
+You can `--force` push using `strategy: init` on each wiki deployment and none of that pesky history will be saved.

 <!-- prettier-ignore-start -->
 [github.com/settings/personal-access-tokens]: https://github.com/settings/personal-access-tokens
 [Decathlon/wiki-page-creator-action#11]: https://github.com/Decathlon/wiki-page-creator-action/issues/11